dcunited001/dcunited001.github.io/_drafts/speed-of-thought-misc-and-outline.md

       unpredictable in ways that can't be predicted...

 # Using Social Physics to Contain/Promote People and Ideas

+### Muting A Target's Identity

+- turn down volume of someone by refusing to refer to their name/identity. the more their name, their identity or details related to life are referenced, the more that those details diffuse into the sociophysical environment
+  - as in Voldemort, "he who should not be named"
+  - this has many effects, including driving someone crazy, who is always referred to in the 4th person or as a "ghost"
+  - this artificially reduces any sociophysical signal related to their identity and prevents others from perpetuating it.
+  - once the person is no longer around, very little memory or residue remains of their existence.
+    - DEATH OF A SALESMAN
+  - taken to the extreme, this person is a living ghost and simply haunts from one place to another, where people who happen to see them have to deal with what is in front of their eyes, but never authentically try to interact or develop a relationship
+    - if you are this person, you'll notice how fast people try to shut down or redirect conversations you want to have. this is because they don't want other people to retain positive memory of you or anything you are interested in.
+    - if you have aspergers or other issues where you lack strong social skills, you'd never know what it's like to live a normal life. you'd simply never know the difference. this is my life.

+- say what you will, but this simply optimizes sociophysical ideas: number of references to you, rate/quality of new social connections, rate/quality of social interactions, depth of conversation, etc.

+### Isolation of Social Graph Boundaries

 - The physical or graph boundaries of someone's social network can be identified, as well as nodes & regions of it that are more widely